-5.3.4 Permanent resident applicants with a spouse, partner and/or children outside of Canada
+Permanent resident applicants with a spouse, partner and/or children outside Canada

-Everyone who applies for permanent residency must list their spouse, partner and dependent children in their application.33 These family members will need to undergo an immigration medical examination, irrespective of whether they are accompanying the permanent residency applicant to Canada or not.
+Everyone who applies for permanent residency must list their spouse, partner and dependent children in their application.34 These family members will need to undergo an immigration medical examination, irrespective of whether they are accompanying the permanent residency applicant to Canada or not.
 If one member of the family tests positive for HIV, that family member may be inadmissible to Canada under the "excessive demand" test.
-The person applying for permanent residency may also have their application refused because one of their family members tested positive for HIV.34
+The person applying for permanent residency may also have their application refused because one of their family members tested positive for HIV and the annual cost of their HIV medication exceeds the threshold for "excessive demand."35

 There are some limited exceptions.
-For instance, family members of accepted refugees, or dependent children of applicants who are being sponsored by their spouses/partners, are not subject to the "excessive demand" test.
+For instance, family members of accepted refugees, or dependent children of applicants who are being sponsored by their spouses/ partners, are not subject to the "excessive demand" test.
+Refugee protection